davidadabao/Prediction-with-Logistic-Regression/README.md

 <h2>Project walk-through:</h2>

 <h4>Description</h4>
-This is a summary of all we need to do for this Project
+This is a summary of all we need to do for this Project<br />
 - <b>Import the Libraries/</b><br />
 - <b>Import the Data</b><br />
 - <b>VS Code</b><br />